crowdlingo/course/src/speaking/maths.md

 ## Vocabulary

 <vocab-list>
+- Therefore
+  - (used to introduce a logical conclusion) from that fact or reason or as a result
+- difficult
+  - not easy
-- remember
+- calculator
-  - recall knowledge from memory
+  - an expert at calculation (or at operating calculating machines)
-- homework
+- calculate
-  - preparatory school work done outside school (especially at home)
+  - make a mathematical calculation or computation
 - learning
   - the cognitive process of acquiring skill or knowledge
-- actually
-  - in actual fact
-- favourite
+- complicated
-  - appealing to the general public
+  - difficult to analyze or understand

 <!-- blank -->